Greve in Chianti

 Deruta is a major centre for the production of painted ceramics in Italy and this is the main reason to visit this attractive town in the Province of Perugia.
 Nevertheless, there are a fine gothic church and an art museum housing a fresco by Perugino.
 The majolica museum is excellent and there are of course a considerable number of ceramics shops.
 Note that some of the larger outlets are outside and below the town.
 Don't come here expecting bargains: deruta-ware is hand-painted, high quality and produced in many small factories and homes.
 Deruta majolica is not a mass-produced product.

 Worth a visit.
-More about Deruta.
+More about Deruta ceramics.

 Orvieto Umbria